microsoft/azuredevopslabs/labs/vstsextend/timetracker/readme.md

 1. On the Timetracker application page, click **Get**.

-1. Select the drop-down in **Select a Visual Studio Team Services account** filed and select your Team Services account, then select **Start 30 day free trial**.
+1. Select the drop-down in **Select a Visual Studio Team Services account** field and select your Team Services account, then select **Start 30 day free trial**.
 With this Timetracker extension will be installed to your VSTS account.

    ![selectvstsaccount](images/selectvstsaccount.png)